Mikrotik Dual Wan

-In my personnel experience , If users request are directly hitting Mikrotik configured with PCC , then you will get good load balancing.
-Use src-address as classifier, this way you will get rid of problems like https/broken link, streaming issues etc. Load balancing using this PCC technique (src-address) will be effective and balanced approach when more and more connections (from clients) that occurred.
-I also recommend to use SQUID proxy server along with mikrotik , either parallel or in front or backend , for better response time and it will also increase good browsing experience to users.
+In my personnel experience, If user’s requests are directly hitting Mikrotik configured with PCC, then you will get good load balancing.
+Use src-address as a classifier, this way you will get rid of problems like HTTPS/broken link, streaming issues, etc. Load balancing using this PCC technique (src-address) will be an effective and balanced approach when more and more connections (from clients) that occurred.
+I also recommend using the SQUID proxy server along with Mikrotik, either parallel or in front or backend, for better response time and it will also increase a good browsing experience for users.

-If somehow you are not satisfied with the src-address approach,play with the PCC-Classifier, then Try both addresses and ports as the classifier.
-While this will randomize things the most and in theory give you the most fair allocation of bandwidth, BUT there is also a good chance that it will break certain things like banking web sites and some forums.
-This is because often times a HTTP requests will generate several connections, so there is a chance that some requests may go out a different route than the initial one, and that will break secure web sites.
-For that reason I usually stick with src-address for PCC load balancing.
+If somehow you are not satisfied with the src-address approach, play with the PCC-Classifier, then Try both addresses and ports as the classifier.
+While this will randomize things the most and in theory give you the fairest allocation of bandwidth, BUT there is also a good chance that it will break certain things like banking websites and some forums.
+This is because oftentimes HTTP requests will generate several connections, so there is a chance that some requests may go out a different route than the initial one, and that will break secure websites.
+For that reason, I usually stick with src-address for PCC load balancing.

 add address=192.168.0.1/24 network=192.168.0.0 broadcast=192.168.0.255 interface=Local